You’re probably familiar with the term “branding,” but do you know what author branding in particular means and how it applies to you?

 As an author, you might not be as well-known as that cookie with the creamy white filling, but you’re still a brand.
-In addition to books, your brand might also extend to online courses you’ve created, presentations you make, and even other products such as t-shirts and coffee mugs.
+In addition to books, your author branding might also extend to online courses you’ve created, presentations you make, and even other products such as t-shirts and coffee mugs.

 With a book series, the titles in the collection are extensions of the series brand, which is an extension of your author branding.

 If you’ve authored several series, each series is its own brand.
 The books in each are extensions of their respective “parent” brands.

 Essentially, author branding is usually built on your personal brand.
 It’s what people think of when they hear your name; it’s a collection of impressions people have of you.
 A number of elements help create those impressions, including your: